Pull dinner together quickly with this delicious super easy butterflied glazed pomegranate chicken that’s roasted until juicy and tender!

 The pomegranate sauce is very simple and forgiving.
 If you want to add more of an ingredient feel free to do so.
 If you want to make it keto friendly or low carb, eliminate the sugar and use a sweetener.

 Pomegranate molasses is basically reduced pomegranate juice.
 If you want to make pomegranate molasses you will need to double the pomegranate juice ingredients minus the cornstarch.
 Once boiling, simmer for about an hour or until the sauce thickens and reduces to about a cup.
 Double the pomegranate sauce if you decide to eliminate the cornstarch.

 If you are not up to whole roasted chicken, the glaze is also perfect for chicken wings, chicken drumsticks recipes, chicken thighs, baked chicken breast, salmon and more!

-This pomegranate chicken is super easy to prepare but it will take some time to roast the chicken as most oven roasted whole chicken recipes, but it’s so worth it.
-I really hope you can try this pomegranate chicken.
-I’m pretty sure you’ll love it!
+This roasted chicken is super easy to prepare but it will take some time to roast the chicken as most oven roasted whole chicken recipes, but it’s so worth it.
+I really hope you can try it!
 If you liked this post make sure you subscribe so you won’t miss future recipes!

 - 5 lb whole chicken butterflied and patted dry